Caesar in Africa

-Caesar left Sicily and for the shores of Africa with 7 legions totaling about 30,000 men and 2,600 cavalry in late December 47 BC.
+Caesar left Sicily for the shores of Africa with seven legions, totaling about 30,000 men and 2,600 cavalry in late December 47 BC.
 Initially landing with only 3,000 and a handful of cavalry, some contemporary writers have suggested that Caesar suffered a number of minor defeats while waiting for the bulk of his forces.
-Caesar, not surprisingly makes little mention of any trouble.
-Regardless, by early January 46 BC the rest of the fleet arrived, bringing Caesar to full strength.
+Caesar, not surprisingly, makes little mention of any trouble.
+Regardless, by early January 46 BC the rest of the fleet arrived, bringing Caesar up to full strength.

 With a complete rout in progress, many surrendered but 10,000 men in particular had no such luck.
 They fled to a nearby hill and were pursued by Caesar's now enraged army.
-Perhaps their show of cowardice, along with the frustration of 4 months of refusal to do battle was too much for Caesar's men to restrain.
+Perhaps their show of cowardice, along with the frustration of four months of refusal to do battle was too much for Caesar's men to restrain.
 Despite likely attempts by Caesar to restrain his army, they slaughtered these 10,000 enemy soldiers to a man.
 Some have suggested that Caesar suffered an epileptic seizure during the battle.
-By this time he was 54 years old and if he truly had the condition it likely would've been worsening.
-This might explain why Caesar was unable to stop the slaughter, but in reality its just complete speculation.
-Caesar had hoped to prevent the escape of his enemies, like what happened after Pharsalus, and he very well could've openly allowed the slaughter.
+By this time he was 54 years old, and if he truly had the condition, it likely would have been worsening.
+This might explain why Caesar was unable to stop the slaughter, but in reality it is just complete speculation.
+Caesar had hoped to prevent the escape of his enemies, as had happened after Pharsalus, and he very well could have openly allowed the slaughter.
 Only history will ever know the truth of the matter.